kukla1234/EddyCorrelation/README.md

 You will need this for connecting to the live server if you are not on the UVA network on grounds.
 [Cisco Anyconnect from UVA Software Gateway](http://its.virginia.edu/software/displayPackages.php?tId=63)

+Once installed you should have `UVA Anywhere` as a connection option in the VPN.

 ## Deploying to Live Site

+#### Off Grounds

+1. Start Cisco VPN
+2. Connect to UVA Anywhere.
+3. Go to finder.
+In the menu bar `Go -> Connect to Server ->`
+4. Enter the server address: `smb://home2.virginia.edu/WebHosts/faculty.virginia.edu/doc/berg`
+5. Connect
+6. Once Connected to the server, navigate into the server in terminal
+7. Navigate to the site directory (server address above should connect you directly to the right place)
+8. git pull using the command `$ git pull github master` to pull the most recent copy of the master branch to the live site.
+9. Disconnect from all servers when finished.

+#### On Grounds (on UVA Network)
+* Skip steps 1 & 2 with the VPN.
+Start at #3 `Go -> Connect to Server ->` follow instructions as normal.

+#### Kukla's Notes

 When pulling from server (Kukla) use:
 $ git pull github master